Although Thanksgiving décor traces its roots back to the Victorian era, today’s style blends timeless tradition with modern refinement.

 Natural Gourd and Pumpkin Groupings

 Pumpkins and gourds are the heart of fall décor, and grouping them together makes for an instant statement piece.
-The trick is mixing shapes, sizes, and textures — smooth Cinderella pumpkins alongside knobby gourds, tall ones beside petite minis.
+The trick is mixing shapes, sizes, and textures, smooth Cinderella pumpkins alongside knobby gourds, tall ones beside petite minis.

 Cluster them in groups for visual balance, then weave in autumn leaves, wheat stalks, or pepperberry branches for a layered, natural look.
 If you’d like a cozier vibe, add a plaid flannel throw or woven placemat beneath your arrangement.
+Don’t want to swap them out every year?
+High-quality faux pumpkins and gourds look just as lovely and last long beyond the season.

 Dried Corn Husk and Wheat Bouquet

+A bouquet made from dried corn husks and wheat stalks is rustic, simple, and oh-so-perfect for Thanksgiving.
+It brings a touch of farmhouse charm right to your table.
 To make one, dry out a few corn husks until they’re crisp yet bendable, then shape them into petals and tie them to slim branches to form “flowers.”
 Layer in golden wheat stalks for texture, and bind everything together with floral tape or twine.

 Slip your finished bouquet into a mason jar, an antique bottle, or a rustic tin for a natural, homespun centerpiece that looks effortless but feels wonderfully thoughtful.